-If you want to jump start on Showit 5, you can always start with a free or paid Showit website design template.
+If you want to jump-start on Showit 5, you can always start with a free or paid Showit website design template.

-Templates also come with all of the Showit settings built in, so you can only plug your content in, push the Publish button and celebrate your new website.
+Templates also come with all of the Showit settings built-in, so you can only plug your content in, push the Publish button and celebrate your new website.

-If you’re not happy with any of the Showit’s templates or you’d like to handcraft a completely custom Showit website experience, the platform allows you to start completely from blank canvas, too.
+If you’re not happy with any of the Showit’s templates or you’d like to handcraft a completely custom Showit website experience, the platform allows you to start completely from a blank canvas, too.